Score Breakdown

 There is no instant deposit guarantee on bank wire (the SWIFT and SEPA flows behave like every other broker), Skrill and Neteller credit inside an hour during business hours.
 Osko and PayID give the Australian client base a genuinely instant fiat rail, which is meaningful for AUD-base accounts.

 I ran six withdrawal cycles in my recent testing.
 Skrill cleared in 4 to 8 hours, Neteller in 6 hours, SWIFT in 1 to 2 business days, USDT TRC-20 in 5 hours.
 All six cycles cleared without manual review or extra verification request, and Axi did not charge a withdrawal fee on any cycle.
-That is a fair operational record, sitting in line with the IC Markets and Pepperstone payout cohort but behind the instant-settlement leaders.
+That is a fair operational record, sitting similar to the IC Markets and Pepperstone payout cohort but behind the instant-settlement leaders.

 Local rails are limited compared to the MENA and SEA-heavy brokers.
 There is no local UAE AED rail, no Vietnam VND or Thailand THB local bank integration.
 Clients in those regions route via Skrill, Neteller or USDT, which adds an e-wallet fee step at the rail.